 In moving to a tolerance, the Committee considered both the export and domestic processing industry needs.
 Other quality parameters such as Staining/Colour also interact with Field Fungi.
 Of high importance to end-users is the level of staining on the groat; although the practicalities of this being assessed for every sample remains an issue for industry to manage on a case by case basis.

-As advised to industry in 2018 and following no disagreement from industry, the Committee has agreed to implement the following tolerances for Field Fungi in the 2019/20 season:
+As advised to industry in 2018 the Committee agreed to implement the following tolerances for Field Fungi in the 2019/20 season:

 - Prime Milling & Milling 10 grains / 0.5L - Feed No.1 30 grains / 0.5L